Static Dashboards

 I’ve been building dashboards (essentially just pretty tables and some plots) that display data from different public data sources in a novel ways.

 Most of these dashboards are ephemeral and experimental, so I’d rather not host a separate public application + database before I’m sure they’ll be around for a while.
-The simplest and most secure way to do this is to setup a static website and setup some kind of auto-update mechanism to build and re-deploy.
+The simplest and most secure way to do this is to setup a static website and setup some kind of auto-update mechanism to build and re-deploy1.

 Table Rendering with Hugo ¶